seanbreckenridge/reminder-sink/README.md

 if you want -- its just a script, you can do whatever you want!) to determine if I've done it within the timeframe

-I really dislike habit building/reminder apps that interrupt my workflow.
+I really dislike habit building/reminder apps that interrupt me while Im doing other things.
 When I get the notification to remind me to do something, it feels like I _have to_ do it at that moment, else I'll forget or delay it, which is totally antithetical to actually building a habit

 But, if there's no reminder, I often forget to do things.